 A spermicide is a substance that kills sperm; it is placed into the vagina to prevent pregnancy.
-Spermicides do not protect against sexually transmitted diseases or HIV (the virus that causes AIDS).
+Spermicides do not protect against sexually transmitted infections or HIV (the virus that causes AIDS).
 Spermicides are most effective when they are used with a barrier method, such as a condom or diaphragm.

 Spermicides are available as jelly, foam, cream, vaginal suppositories, and film.
 Most spermicides come with an applicator.
 The applicator is filled with spermicide and then inserted into a vagina right before intercourse.